Teleoperation of Heavy Machinery The next generation remote-control of plant machinery and construction vehicles

 Automatically Generated Cockpit Screens

-• To live stream video with super low latency to the vehicle simulators
+• To live stream video with super low latency to a remote vehicle simulator

 • To live stream reliably over untethered cellular networks securely even in challenging network conditions

-• To have a return network path for driving remote vehicle for the remote driving operations
+• To have a return network path to the remote vehicle for the remote driving operations

-Soliton has a legacy in providing mobile live streaming video solutions that are used by many global broadcasters for live news gathering, live sports production, and encrypted mobile surveillance for use with law enforcement.
+Soliton has a legacy in providing mobile live streaming video solutions that are used by many defence, automotive, robot, construction, and drone companies as well as global broadcasters for live news gathering, live sports production, and encrypted mobile surveillance for use with law enforcement.

-With their Zao product, they were the first to market with a mobile H.265 HEVC encoder that could live stream full HD video over multiple 4G connections simultaneously.
-And they were the first to offer a solution with a latency as low as 240ms from camera to the remote receiving platform.
-This latency is unheard of with mobile encoders over 4G and is even more incredible when there is AES256 encryption involved.
+With their Zao products, Soliton were the first to market with a mobile H.265 HEVC encoder that could live stream full HD video over multiple 4G connections simultaneously.
+They were also the first to offer a solution with a latency as low as 35ms from camera to the remote receiving platform.
+This latency is unprecedented for mobile encoders over cellular networks and is even more impressive when AES256 encryption is involved.

-In terms of ensuring reliability, it utilizes a bonding technique over 4G known as RASCOW.
-The Zao can utilize up to 6 SIM cards that can utilize different network operators and bonds them together as a single connection for reliability and bandwidth.
-At the receiving end the video is reassembled but this technique, coupled with H.265, provides a very reliable stream even if some networks disappear or are in contention with many users such as at a well-attended public event.
-RASCOW can optimize the video stream even if there is very low signal on all the network operators ensuring video is delivered even in the most challenging of network conditions.
+To ensure reliability, they utilize a bonding technique within their streaming protocol over 4G known as RASCOW2.
+The Zao X (hardware transmitter) and Zao SDK (software) can utilize a combination of IP networks, whether it is 4G LTE, 5G, Wi-Fi, private RF, or Satcom.
+With cellular, different SIM cards from various network operators can be bonded together as a single connection for reliability, resilience, and bandwidth.
+At the receiving end, the video is reassembled.
+This technique, coupled with H.265 compression, provides a very reliable stream even if some networks disappear or are in contention with many users, such as at a well-attended public event.
+RASCOW2 can optimize the video stream even if there is very low signal on all the network operators, ensuring video is delivered even in the most challenging network conditions.

-For the vehicle and plant control, the remote simulator converts the outputs from the steering, accelerating, breaking and other operational functions into a digital stream that is sent back via the same mobile network, either 4G LTE and/or 5G, with a return path back to the Zao-SH, where the output is converted into a series of hydraulic commands that are used to operate the vehicle via a series of servo accentuators.
+For the vehicle and machinery at the control end, the receiver, used by the simulator, converts the outputs from steering, accelerating, braking, and other operational functions into a digital stream such as for example with controller area network (CAN) commands.
+This stream is sent back via the same bonded IP network, whether it is 4G or another network.
+The output is then converted into a series of hydraulic commands that are used to operate the vehicle via a series of servo actuators.

-The aim of the Zao-SH to deliver ultra-low latency encrypted video streaming with full high-quality HD video in a reliable manner, with a return path for remote control was achieved.
+The aim of the Zao products is to deliver ultra-low latency encrypted video streaming with full high-quality HD/4K video in a reliable manner, with a return path for remote control.

 If you wish to understand more about what Soliton Systems can do for you in terms of remote driving or remote machinery operation, then please contact us for more information.